Olian04/Paramus/README.md

       // Triggers whenever an unexpected error is thrown },
    storeType: 'url', // url (default) | sessionStorage | localStorage | cookie | object | indexedDB | webSQL
-   nestingSeparator: '.' // if the state contains other objects, this will be used as a deliminator to generate unique keys, ex: {foo: {bar: 3}, biz: 1} => ?foo.bar=3&biz=1
+   nestingSeparator: '.', // if the state contains other objects, this will be used as a deliminator to generate unique keys, ex: {foo: {bar: 3}, biz: 1} => ?foo.bar=3&biz=1
+   immutableOnChange: false, // while false, changing the 'newState' object in the onChange callback will trigger an editional call to onChange.
+Aka: onChange(state) {state.foo++} will result in an infinate loop.
 });

 console.log( state.foo ); // 3